-A well-crafted email marketing campaign begins with an eye-catching subject line that allows the readers to know how you’re about to blow their minds (AKA add value to their lives).
+A well-crafted email marketing campaign for your Houston business begins with an eye-catching subject line that allows the readers to know how you’re about to blow their minds (AKA add value to their lives).
 You must remember, just like you, your readers are flooded with way too many email newsletters every day.
 It is essential to stand out.

 While it is certainly possible to launch a successful email marketing campaign on your own, content specialists know where to place certain calls-to-action, how to use short-form copy to captivate an audience, and they know how to properly edit your copy so your brand can present a clean and professional image.

-Tons of big brands use email marketing to keep their audience engaged, share company news and leverage opportunities to generate new business, because they know it works—but for whatever reason, small businesses seem to shy away from this economical marketing tactic.
+Tons of big brands use email marketing to keep their audience engaged, share company news and leverage opportunities to generate new business because they know it works—but for whatever reason, Houston small businesses seem to shy away from this economical marketing tactic.

 Today, I want to show you some of the best email marketing campaigns from big brands, in hopes that they inspire you to begin marketing your business via emails.
 We can help you construct campaigns that garner leads and generate sales—let’s get started today!
 In the meantime, here are five brands that got it right.

 The Skimm has captivated my mornings since 2015, but the brand was founded in 2012 as an idea between friends.
 The email is a daily newsletter that focuses on delivering popular news to subscribers in a clever (and often downright hilarious) way.